 Rule 8002.
-Time for Filing Notice of Appeal
+Time to File a Notice of Appeal

 (a) In General.

-(1)Fourteen-Day Period.
-Except as provided in subdivisions (b) and (c), a notice of appeal must be filed with the bankruptcy clerk within 14 days after entry of the judgment, order, or decree being appealed.
+(1)Time to File.
+Except as (b) and (c) provide otherwise, a notice of appeal must be filed with the bankruptcy clerk within 14 days after the judgment, order, or decree to be appealed is entered.

 (2)Filing Before the Entry of Judgment.
 A notice of appeal filed after the bankruptcy court announces a decision or order—but before entry of the judgment, order, or decree—is treated as filed on the date of and after the entry.

 (3)Multiple Appeals.
-If one party files a timely notice of appeal, any other party may file a notice of appeal within 14 days after the date when the first notice was filed, or within the time otherwise allowed by this rule, whichever period ends later.
+If one party timely files a notice of appeal, any other party may file a notice of appeal within 14 days after the date when the first notice was filed, or within the time otherwise allowed by this rule—whichever is later.

 (4)Mistaken Filing in Another Court.
-If a notice of appeal is mistakenly filed in a district court, BAP, or court of appeals, the clerk of that court must state on the notice the date on which it was received and transmit it to the bankruptcy clerk.
-The notice of appeal is then considered filed in the bankruptcy court on the date so stated.
+If a notice of appeal is mistakenly filed in a district court, BAP, or court of appeals, that court’s clerk must note on it the date when it was received and send it to the bankruptcy clerk.
+The notice is then considered filed in the bankruptcy court on the date noted.

 (5)Entry Defined.